 Utility revenue has been inconsistent in terms of remittance from the utility providers since the onset of the COVID-19 pandemic.
 On November 18, 2020, Governor Northam signed a revised state budget that provided critical relief and support for utility customers.
-House Bill 5005 (HB5005), the Utility Disconnection Moratorium and Emergency Debt Repayment Plan (EDRP) put in place a moratorium on utility disconnections, including water and electricity, and includes protection for utility providers dealing with revenue shortfalls and establishing a repayment plan to give customers the opportunity to pay off back debt over a longer period.
-The moratorium and EDRP was to remain in effect until the Governor determined that the economic and public health conditions have improved such that the prohibition does not need to be in place or until at least 60 days after the declared state of emergency ends.
-The Governor recently announced that Virginia's state of emergency will formally end June 30.
+House Bill 5005 (HB5005), the Utility Disconnection Moratorium and Emergency Debt Repayment Plan (EDRP).
+The budget puts in place a moratorium on utility disconnections, including water and electricity, which will remain in effect until the Governor determines that the economic and public health conditions have improved such that the prohibition does not need to be in place or until at least 60 days after the declared state of emergency ends.
+It includes protection for utility providers dealing with revenue shortfalls and establishes a repayment plan to give customers the opportunity to pay off back debt over a longer period.

 Staff will continue to closely monitor this revenue source and make appropriate adjustments to the FY 2021 forecast.
-The FY 2022 forecast reflects a decrease of approximately 2.6% as the full impact on this revenue source remains unclear.
+The FY 2022 forecast reflects a decrease of approximately 8% as the full impact on this revenue source remains unclear.
 The remaining forecast period provides a modest 1% increase, reflecting a return to normal.